Cache Me If You Can: Capacitated Selfish Replication Games in Networks: Hierarchical networks

+\BfPara{The algorithm} In the beginning of the algorithm we introduce a set of fictional players, maintaining in the same time the invariant that the current global placement in this hierarchy is an equilibrium.
+We then proceed by removing existing or adding new fictional players, tweaking in a particular way their set and locations, in such a way that at each step we guarantee an equilibrium.
+The algorithm terminates when all the fictional players are removed in the desired equilibrium state.
+Let $\auxSet_t$ and $P^t$ denote the set of fictional players and equilibrium, respectively, at the start of step $t$ of the algorithm.

-{\sl Initialization.} We add, for each object $\alpha$ and for each internal node $v$ of $T$, a fictional $\alpha$-player as a leaf child of $v$; this constitutes the set $W_0$.
-The initial equilibrium $P^0$ is defined as follows: for each fictional $\alpha$-player $i$, we have $P^0_i = \{\alpha\}$; each node $i$ in $V$ plays its best response.
-Clearly, each fictional player is in equilibrium, by definition.
-Furthermore, for every $\alpha$, every $i$ in $V$ has a sibling fictional $\alpha$-player.
-Thus, the best response of every $i$ in $V$ is independent of the placement of nodes in $V \setminus \{i\}$, implying that $P^0$ is an equilibrium.
+{\sl Initialization.} We create an initial set $W_0$ by adding a fictional $\alpha$-player as a leaf child of $v$, for each object $\alpha$ and internal node $v \in T$.
+In the initial equilibrium $P^0$ for each fictional $\alpha$-player $i$ we have $P^0_i = \{\alpha\}$, i.e. each node $i \in V$ plays its best response.
+By definition, it is clear that each fictional player is in equilibrium.
+Moreover, for every $\alpha$, every $i \in V$ has a sibling fictional $\alpha$-player.
+Thus, the best response of every $i \in V$ does not depend on the placement of nodes in $V \setminus \{i\}$, which implies that $P^0$ is an equilibrium.